Astera-org/minetest/games/globo/notes.md

 IDEAS:
 - eat something that makes you glow
+- bouyancy
     - need to be able to create some kind of raft
 - Lava Ox
 - Chaos Hawk
 - badger